Love-Mumei/Exploratory-Data-Analysis-on-Spotify-2023/README.md

 ```
 ---
 ### Platform Popularity
   - I start finding the sums of the following platforms for comparison.
 After finding the sums, I plan on turning them into a Dictionary and a DataFrame.
 I first tried to make the same approach when reviewing the "Pandas.ipynb" but Realized that I need the keys and values to be in a row, not the keys and values to be in a column.
-So, looking around the internet, I found that using .items() would make the rows and values be in a column, and this allowed me to create a different name for the Columns, then went to graphing the DataFrame.
+So, looking around the internet, I found that using .items() would make the rows and values be in a column, and this allowed me to create a different name for the Columns, then went to graphing the DataFrame.[^6]
   - As a side note, I divided the sums to 1e6 to remove it from the graph since it is already mentioned that it is in millions.
 ```
 #Find the sums of each platform divided into 1e6 for simplification